aws/aws-sdk-java/README.md

 * **1.10.x** - Approved.
 Only major critical bugs will be fixed.
 To get the new features, upgrade to 1.11.x version of the SDK.

+## Security

+### Jackson Vulnerabilities

+#### CVE 2017-15095 & CVE-2018-7489

+The AWS SDK for Java is not directly affected by these findings.
+The SDKs own use of ObjectMapper does not use polymorphic deserialization so deserialization gadgets cannot be exploited.
+The SDK continues to depend on Jackson 2.6.x due to its compatbility with Java 6.
+Consumers of the SDK can override the version of Jackson in their own application to a newer version.

+A good explanation of this type of exploit can be found [here][jackson-deserialization-gadget].

 [aws-iam-credentials]: http://docs.aws.amazon.com/java-sdk/latest/developer-guide/java-dg-roles.html
 [aws]: http://aws.amazon.com/
 [blog]: https://aws.amazon.com/blogs/developer/category/java/